jmaasch/jmaasch.github.io/about.md

   <img src="https://user-images.githubusercontent.com/50045763/72228041-1817a200-3571-11ea-8026-66fe60e5cefc.png" width="25" align="left"/> <a href="https://scholar.google.com/citations?user=5l9n9J8AAAAJ&hl=en&oi=ao" style="color: rgb(167,55,75)" target="_blank"><font color="A7374B">Google Scholar</font></a><br>
   <img src="https://user-images.githubusercontent.com/50045763/72228212-c07a3600-3572-11ea-9ee3-aaf371aafe5e.png" width="25" align="left"/> <a href="https://github.com/jmaasch" style="color: rgb(167,55,75)" target="_blank"><font color="A7374B">GitHub</font></a><br>
   <img src="https://user-images.githubusercontent.com/50045763/72228214-c112cc80-3572-11ea-9ad0-fe10f357b3e2.png" width="25" align="left"/> <a href="https://www.linkedin.com/in/jmaasch/" style="color: rgb(167,55,75)" target="_blank"><font color="A7374B">LinkedIn</font></a><br>

-## Contact

-I may be reached via LinkedIn or email.

-Email = echo @seas.upenn.edu | sed 's/^/jmaasch/'

 ## This website

 This website is intended to serve as a personal portfolio.
 It was developed in GitHub Pages as an homage to the excellence of Markdown.
-The JS D3 visualization on my homepage is inspired by Lissajous curves, the movements of deep sea organisms, and curling smoke.
+The JS D3 visualization on my homepage is inspired by Lissajous curves and the movements of deep sea organisms.

-Latest update: June 2020.
+Latest update: July 2020.

+## My motivations

+My research is motivated by a desire to ensure that the benefits of technological development, biomedical and otherwise, are egalitarian and liberatory.
+Profit-driven, discriminatory, and anti-environmentalist impulses in tech

 ***All Watched Over By Machines Of Loving Grace*** <br>
 **Richard Brautigan  | 1967**